Azerbaijan in the Eurovision Song Contest: History

-The country managed another two consecutive top five results, with Sabina Babayeva finishing fourth with 150 points in 2012, and Farid Mammadov second with 234 in 2013, but in 2014, Azerbaijan failed to place in the top ten for the first time since their debut, finishing 22nd, the country's lowest result in a Eurovision final to date.
-Azerbaijan has since failed to reach the top ten on five occasions, coming 12th in 2015, 17th in 2016, 14th in 2017, 20th in 2021 and 16th in 2022.
-2018 saw Azerbaijan's first non-qualification, with "X My Heart" by Aisel failing to progress from the first semi-final.
-In 2019, Chingiz brought Azerbaijan back in the top ten for the first time since 2013 by finishing eighth with the song "Truth".
+The country managed another two consecutive top five results, with "When the Music Dies" by Sabina Babayeva finishing fourth with 150 points in 2012, and "Hold Me" by Farid Mammadov second with 234 in 2013, but in 2014, Azerbaijan failed to place in the top ten for the first time since their debut, finishing 22nd, the country's lowest result in a Eurovision final to date.

+Azerbaijan has since managed to reach top 10 only once, with "Truth" by Chingiz finishing eighth in 2019.
+2018 saw Azerbaijan's first non-qualification, with "X My Heart" by Aisel failing to progress from the first semi-final, followed by "Tell Me More" by TuralTuranX failing to advance from the first semi-final in 2023, and "Özünlə apar" by Fahree and Ilkin Dovlatov failing to advance from the first semi-final in 2024.
+In 2025, Azerbaijan scored its worst-ever result when "Run with U" by Mamagama finished last in the first semi-final.

 Popularity of the contest

 Since Azerbaijan's debut in 2008, the contest has been extremely popular in the country.
 After placing in the top 10 at its debut in 2008 and also ending in the top 5 from 2009 to 2013, the contest became a matter of "national pride".
 The high importance of the contest within the country became evident in 2013, when the Azerbaijani president Ilham Aliyev launched an inquiry into his country failing to award Russia any points in the 2013 final.
 Since 2009, the contest has consistently been the most watched show on Azerbaijani television, despite the fact that the contest is broadcast at midnight local time due to the time difference from Central European Time.
 Azerbaijan issued a postage stamp dedicated to Ell and Nikki's win in 2011.